 And yet, the film has also frustrated and alienated a number of Black, Indigenous, and people of color (BIPOC) in the food and agriculture world who say it all but excludes their voices and completely ignores their ancestors’ contributions to the regenerative movement.
 What’s worse, they say, is that the film fails to step beyond its soil health focus and upbeat message about reversing climate change to address the social inequities and structural racism at the heart of American agriculture, including Black and Indigenous land dispossession, discrimination, and a lack of access to farmland.

 “The film offers a very comfortable conversation.
-This is about carbon, we need to heal the soil, and it’s all hunky-dory,” said Rishi Kumar, a Pomona, California-based urban farmer and educator who worked as a consultant for the nonprofit for more than a year.
+This is about carbon, we need to heal the soil, and it’s all hunky-dory,” said Rishi Kumar, the executive director of the Sarvodaya Institute and a Pomona, California-based urban farmer and educator who worked as a consultant for the nonprofit for more than a year.
 And, he adds, “the organization engaged with white farmers, funders, and leaders.
 They were not questioning some of the fundamental assumptions and values that have led us to this point.”

 Since then, the organization has acknowledged the film’s omissions and pledged to change its approach.
 But Kumar and other BIPOC farmers say the film is just one high-profile example of regenerative agriculture’s broader problems.
 They see the movement as yet another attempt to rebrand age-old growing traditions and Indigenous practices that pre-date the “conventional” farming that regenerative agriculture advocates claim they are disrupting—without inviting people of color to the table.